NuGet/docs.microsoft.com-nuget/docs/create-packages/multiple-target-frameworks-project-file.md

 ## Create a project that supports multiple .NET Framework versions

-1. Create a new class library either in Visual Studio or use `dotnet new classlib`.
+1. Create a new .NET Standard class library either in Visual Studio or use `dotnet new classlib`.

-   We recommend that you create a .NET Standard class library for maximum compatibility.
+   We recommend that you create a .NET Standard class library for best compatibility.

 2. Edit the *.csproj* file to support the target frameworks.